Jon W. Carr

 I’m interested in how simple computational principles can explain the high-level complexity we observe in human behaviours and the cultural phenomena that arise from such behaviours.
 My current line of research explores how the learned capacity for reading adapts to the information structure of the writing system, and, likewise, how the writing system adapts to human cognitive biases.
 I address these questions using a mixture of computational models (mostly Bayesian in flavour) and behavioural experiments (typically involving artificial language learning).

-Key interests: learning and induction; Bayesian modelling; reading behaviour; eye tracking; concepts and categorization; complexity and compression; language evolution; artificial language learning; statistical learning; writing systems
+Key interests: learning and induction; communicative interaction; Bayesian modelling; reading behaviour; eye tracking; concepts and categorization; complexity and compression; language evolution; artificial language learning; statistical learning; writing systems

 Publications